denis-selimovic/QuizBuzz/README.md

 * Experiment with the API!

 ### Web Application
-* Navigat to the webapp folder and run __npm install__ to install the application dependencies
+* Navigate to the webapp folder and run __npm install__ to install the application dependencies
 * Create a .env file with the following content:

 ```javascript